 - Order and Family:

-The Asian citrus psyllid (ACP) is 3 to 4 millimeters long with a brown mottled body.
-The head is light brown.
+The Asian citrus psyllid (ACP) is 3 to 4 millimeters long with a light brown head and brown mottled body.
 The wings are broadest in the apical half, mottled, and with a dark brown band extending around the periphery of the outer half of the wing.
 The insect is covered with a whitish waxy secretion, making it appear dusty.
 Nymphs are generally yellowish orange in color, with large filaments confined to an apical plate of the abdomen.
 The eggs are approximately 0.3 millimeters long, elongated, and almond-shaped.
 Fresh eggs are pale in color, then, turn yellow, and finally orange at the time of hatching.
-Eggs are placed on plant tissue with the long axis vertical to the surface of the plant.
+Eggs are laid on plant tissue with the long axis vertical to the surface of the plant.

-Public Service Announcement Video: Threat to California Citrus
+Public Service Announcement Video: What If California Citrus Disappeared?

 The ACP feeds mainly on Citrus spp., at least two species of Murraya and several other genera all in the family of Rutaceae.
-Damage from the psyllids occurs in two ways: the first by drawing out of large amounts of sap from the plant as they feed and, secondly, the psyllids produce copious amounts of honeydew.
+Damage from the psyllids occurs in two ways: the first by drawing out of large amounts of sap from the plant as they feed and, secondly, ACP produce copious amounts of honeydew.
 The honeydew then coats the leaves of the tree, encouraging sooty mold to grow which blocks sunlight to the leaves.
-However, the most serious damage caused by ACP is due to its ability to effectively vector three phloem-inhabiting bacteria in the genus Candidatus Liberibacter, the most widespread being Candidatus Liberibacter asiaticus.
-These bacteria cause a disease known as huanglongbing, or citrus greening.
+However, the most serious damage caused by ACP is its ability to effectively vector three phloem-inhabiting bacteria in the genus Candidatus Liberibacter, the most widespread being Candidatus Liberibacter asiaticus.
+These bacteria cause a disease known as Huanglongbing (HLB), or citrus greening.
 In the past, these bacteria have been extremely difficult to detect and characterize.
-In recent years, however, DNA probes, electron microscopy, and enzyme-linked immunosorbent assay tests (ELISA) have been developed that have improved detection.
-Symptoms of huanglongbing (HLB) include yellow shoots, with mottling and chlorosis of the leaves.
-The juice of the infected fruit has a bitter taste.
+In recent years, however, DNA probes, electron microscopy, and enzyme-linked immunosorbent assay tests have been developed that have improved detection.
+Symptoms of HLB include yellow shoots with mottling and chlorosis of the leaves.
+The juice of the infected fruit has a rancid taste.
 Fruit does not color properly, hence the term “greening” is sometimes used in reference to the disease.
-Huanglongbing is one of the most devastating diseases of citrus in the world.
-Once infected, there is no cure for the disease and infected trees will die within ten years.
+HLB is the most devastating disease of citrus in the world.
+Once infected, there is no cure for the disease and infected trees will decline and die over time.
 The once flourishing citrus industry in India is slowly being wiped out by dieback.
 This dieback has multiple causes, but the major reason is due to HLB.
 Additionally, the Florida Department of Citrus recently reported that citrus production in Florida could drop over 80 percent by 2026.
 California is being proactive and applying lessons learned from other states and nations to quell this pest and disease.

 - Hodges, A. W. and T. H. Spreen.
 2012.
 Economic impacts of citrus greening (HLB) in Florida, 2006/07 to 2010/2011.
 Institute of Food and Agricultural Sciences, University of Florida.
 Document FE903.
 5 pp. http://ufdc.ufl.edu/IR00005615/00001